emma-sax4/emmasax4.info/_pages/outside-the-office.md

   - /around-town/
 ---

 My tagline claims that I love swimming, reading, Netflix, and traveling.
-While all of these are true, here's some other activities and fun interests I have when I'm not working.
+While all of these are true, here's some other activities and interests I participate in.

 ## Volunteering